FactoryCampus/radau/README.md

-# Wifi Login Backend
+# `radau` - Radius authentication backend

-A microservice used to manage users and credentials for authentication in a WPA Enterprise setup.
+Radius Authentication REST backend microservice used to manage users and credentials for authentication in a WPA Enterprise setup.
 The credentials are ready to be passed to a radius server, e.g. the FreeRadius `rest` module.

 [📝 API docs](https://factorycampus.github.io/wifi-login-backend/)